Give your property an energy efficiency boost without having to consult your landlord.

 Sadly, there are many landlords out there that are content to expend minimal effort while watching the rent money roll in.
 But there are also a lot of decent landlords that want to make sure their property remains a good business investment for them, and are prepared to listen to the concerns of their tenants.
 So, if you’d like to see your property insulated or double-glazed – or even fitted with renewable energy technology – you’ve nothing to lose by at least asking, and making sure your landlord is clued up on the schemes designed to make energy efficiency improvements more appealing.

 - For starters, consider the property’s energy performance certificate.
 Landlords are required by law to produce this document for new tenants, and in this cash-strapped climate a property offering better energy performance is going to be more highly sought after.
-Any property that is an E or F has to by law be improved (up to the value of £5,000).
+Any property that is an E or F has to by law be improved up to the value of £3,500 but unfortunately there are quite a few exemptions.

-- There are financial incentives available to landlords for energy efficiency of up to £5,000.
+- There are some financial incentives available to landlords for energy efficiency.
 In Scotland, for example, there’s the Private Rented Sector Landlord Loans, as well as the HEEPS Equity Loan, both intended to support landlords that want to make efficiency improvements to their properties.
 UK-wide, meanwhile, there are a number of incentives for renewable technology.
 Point your landlord in the direction of the Energy Saving Trust, which will be able to give advice on exactly what help is available.

 The bottom line